PokePiece/Windmatrix/README.md

 # or
 yarn install
 3. Supabase Setup
-"The Void" uses Supabase for its backend.
+"The Nerves" uses Supabase for its backend.
 You'll need to set up a new Supabase project.

 Create a Supabase Project: